mph-/lcapy/doc/discretetime.rst

 Alternatively, they can be generated using a z-transform of a discrete-time signal.

 Z-domain expressions are objects of the `ZDomainExpression` class.
-They are functions of the complex variable `z` and are similar to `sExpr` objects.
+They are functions of the complex variable `z` and are similar to `LaplaceDomainExpression` objects.
 The general form of a z-domain expression is a rational function so all the s-domain formatting methods are applicable (see :ref:`expressionsprinting`).

 The poles and zeros of a z-domain expression can be plotted using the `plot()` method.
 For example: